 Or what about finding information that is broader in scope than a specific query?
 Streaming services like Netflix and Youtube have popularized this concept with media consumption with the ability to discover new shows or content based on similar qualities to things you have watched in the past.

 Take for example you are shopping for a new car to replace your existing SUV and you want to see all the options like a specific brand and model.
 With traditional search, you would get articles comparing that brand and model to other brands and models based on keywords but you have to do the leg work in trying to see how they compare.
 What if you are looking for a specific feature like a power liftgate or heated seats?
-With vector search, your query can be vectorized quickly compared against all the brand and models features and a recommendation for what brands and models have that feature can be returned quickly due to how near they are to your request.
+With vector search, your query can be vectorized quickly compared against all the brand and model features and a recommendation for what brands and models have that feature can be returned quickly due to how near they are to your request.
 You get a fast response with accurate results without having to know the specific brands and models you might be interested in.
+The application of semantic search in content discovery platforms, powered by vector search, allows for a more personalized and intuitive user experience, as the system can better comprehend user interests and preferences.

 Natural language processing (NLP)